apigeekdemos/apigee-informatica-apijam/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to create and deploy a passthru API proxy on Apigee Edge for an existing backend process from Informatica Integration CLoud.
+In this simple lab you learned how to create and deploy a passthru API proxy on Apigee Edge for an existing backend process from Informatica Intelligent Cloud Services.

 # References